gshipley/enterprise_training/AdminTraining.md

 ##**Configure Authentication**

 OpenShift Enterprise supports various different authentication systems for authorizing a user.
-In a production environment, you will probably want to use LDAP, kerberos, or some other enteprise class authorization and authenication system.
+In a production environment, you will probably want to use LDAP, kerberos, or some other enterprise class authorization and authentication system.
 However, for this lab we will use a system called Basic Auth which relies on a *htpasswd* file to configure authentication.
 OpenShift Enterprise provides three example authentication configuration files in the */var/www/openshift/broker/httpd/conf.d/* directory.

  Authentication Type | Description|
 | :---------------  | :------------ |